opnfv/armband/docs/installationprocedure/installation.instruction.rst

    .. figure:: img/fuelmenu4.png

-#. **DO NOT CHANGE** anything in "Bootstrap Image" section (see figure below).
+#.
+OPTION TO ENABLE PROXY SUPPORT - In the "Bootstrap Image" section (see figure below), edit the following fields to define a proxy. (**NOTE:** cannot be used in tandem with local repository support)

-   In ArmbandFuel@OPNFV, this data is **NOT** actually used for bootstrap image building.
-Any change here will replace the configuration from the OPNFV bootstrap build scripts and will lead to a failed bootstrap image build.
+   - Navigate to "HTTP proxy" and enter your http proxy address

-   **NOTE:** Cannot be used in tandem with local repository support.
+   - Select <Check> and press [Enter]

    .. figure:: img/fuelmenu5.png